intel/e2eAIOK/AIDK/TransferLearningKit/readme.md

         loss_value.backward()
   ```

-5. If we need to logging the training loss or training metrics, we suggest to distinguish the new model and the original model:
+5. If we need to logging the training loss or training metrics, we suggest to distinguish the new model and the original model, because maybe we want to log more details about transfer learning:
   ```
   for (cur_step,(data, label)) in enumerate(train_dataloader):
      ...